shobhakartiwari/iOS_Lead_Interview/README.md

 - Why is it stored on the heap?
 When a value type (such as a struct) is a property of a reference type (such as a class), it becomes part of the class's internal data.
 Since the class is stored on the heap, all of its contents, including value types, are stored on the heap to ensure they remain alive as long as the class instance exists.
 In this case, the struct is "lifted" to the heap with the class for proper memory management.

+## 23. What is Smart MVVM?
+Smart MVVM is an enhanced version of the traditional MVVM (Model-View-ViewModel) architectural pattern specifically designed for iOS applications.
+It aims to improve the separation of concerns, enhance maintainability, and increase the efficiency of data binding between the UI and business logic.
+Smart MVVM integrates reactive programming concepts, dependency injection, and asynchronous data handling to create a more robust development experience.

+### Key Differences from Traditional MVVM:

+1. **Reactive Programming**:
+   - Smart MVVM often utilizes reactive frameworks like Combine or RxSwift to facilitate automatic updates in the UI based on changes in the ViewModel.
+This minimizes boilerplate code and improves responsiveness.

+2. **Dependency Injection**:
+   - In Smart MVVM, dependency injection is used to decouple components, making the ViewModel more testable and maintainable.
+It allows for easy swapping of implementations, which is beneficial for unit testing.

+3. **Asynchronous Data Handling**:
+   - Smart MVVM embraces async/await patterns for handling asynchronous operations such as network requests.
+This leads to cleaner, more readable code and better error handling.

+### Benefits of Using Smart MVVM:

+- **Clean Architecture**: Enforces clear separation of responsibilities, making the codebase easier to manage and extend.
+- **Enhanced Testability**: The use of DI and decoupled components allows for easier unit testing of the ViewModel.
+- **Responsive UI**: Reactive programming ensures that the UI remains in sync with the underlying data model seamlessly.